NixOS/nix/doc/manual/source/command-ref/nix-store/query.md

   of the `dot` tool of AT\&T's [Graphviz package](http://www.graphviz.org/).
 This can be used to visualise dependency graphs.
-To obtain a build-time dependency graph, apply this to a derivation.
+To obtain a build-time dependency graph, apply this to a store derivation.
 To obtain a runtime dependency graph, apply it to an output path.

 - `--tree`